PAIR-code/interpretability/bert-wsd-vis/README.md

 In transformer models like BERT, a word's embedding is defined by its linguistic context

-This demo visualizes the embeddings of the same word in different sentence contexts from Wikipedia.
+This demo visualizes the embeddings of the same word in different sentence contexts from (licensed under CC-BY-SA-3.0).
 Each point is the query word's embedding at the selected layer, projected into two dimensions using umap

 For more info, see [go/bert-vis-paper](go/bert-vis-paper).
 Visualization by [go/big-picture](go/big-picture).